OperationCode/resources_api/README.md

 17. Set Execution Policy to unrestricted `Set-ExecutionPolicy Unrestricted -Force`
 18. Activate the virtual environment `venv\Scripts\Activate.ps1`
 19. Install the required dependencies `pip install pipenv`
+20. Install --dev `pip install --dev`.
-20. Create the tables in your database with `flask db-migrate create-tables`
+21. Create the tables in your database with `flask db-migrate create-tables`
-21. Tell flask that your database is up to date with `flask db stamp head`
+22. Tell flask that your database is up to date with `flask db stamp head`
-22. Populate your database with the resources `flask db-migrate init`
+23. Populate your database with the resources `flask db-migrate init`
-23. Start your development server with `flask run` and you're ready to go!
+24. Start your development server with `flask run` and you're ready to go!
-24. Check your work: Open your browser and go to `localhost:5000/api/v1/resources`.
+25. Check your work: Open your browser and go to `localhost:5000/api/v1/resources`.
 You should see a list of objects.

 ### Mac setup